What is it?

 When?

-Women and people trying to conceive, or who are in the first trimester of pregnancy, are advised to take folic acid supplements daily.
+If you are trying to conceive, or are in the first trimester of pregnancy, you’re advised to take folic acid supplements daily.

 Why?

-Folic acid supplements help the growing fetus’ spine develop properly and reduce the likelihood they will have a neural tube defect (NTD) like spina bifida.
+Folic acid supplements help the growing fetus’ spine develop properly and reduce the likelihood of a neural tube defect.
+Neural Tube Defects (NTDs) cause conditions like spina bifida.

-It is very unlikely that diet alone would contain enough folic acid to prevent neural tube defects.
+It is very unlikely that diet alone would contain enough folic acid to prevent NTDs.
 So a supplement is recommended for all those in the first trimester of pregnancy or trying to conceive.

 Data shows that ‘Overweight women’ (BMI 25.0–29.9 – see the page on BMI for explanation) are more likely – approximately 1.22 times – than ‘normal’ weight (18.5–24.9 BMI) women to have a baby with NTD.
 ‘Obese women’ (30.0–34.9 BMI) were 1.7 times more likely.
 ‘Severely obese women’ were 3.11 times more likely to have a baby with NTD.